I follow these rules religiously:

 6) Use the least amount of words possible in your messages, but be super clear and specific in order to avoid an endless back-and-forth.
 If an exchange is still ongoing after three messages, you are doing something wrong.

-7) Never turn on email notifications (or app notifications in general) on your devices, except for very a limited amount of priority contacts.
+7) Never turn on email notifications (and app notifications in general) on your devices, except for an extremely limited amount of priority contacts.

 8) Never respond to email messages more than once per day.
 Allocate a specific amount of time (no more than 30 minutes) to the task and do not exceed it even if there are still unanswered messages.
 Archive all messages that require "an automatic receipt" without opening them.
 Prioritize: important senders first or, better, only.
 When the time's up, close your email tab and do not go back to your inbox until the next day.
 "Inbox Zero" is a myth.